cortylal/Dataiku_US_census_analysis/README.md

 The very large majority of high-earners are lableled as in the "White" category.

-All of these steps were in my opinion crucial to producing a good analysis, because studying a dataset will make more sense if you actually know what you’re looking at.
+All of these steps were in my opinion crucial to producing a good analysis, because studying a data set will make more sense if you actually know what you’re looking at.
 From this quick statistical analysis, we can observe that the best way to earn more than $50,000 per year seems to be a white married male in his 40s, working 52 weeks per year in the private sector, with a good level of education and a “joint both under 65” tax filler status.

 ## Predictive model